-It’s hard to book a multi-destination trip in advance, as the government’s travel corridors list, and different countries’ entry requirements, change frequently.
-When lockdown eases, check whether the countries you plan on visiting are exempt from the UK’s quarantine policy before booking, and whether you need proof of a negative COVID test on arrival at each destination.
-If even one of the countries you plan on visiting isn’t exempt, then you and anyone you travel with will be required to self-isolate for up to 10 days upon return.
+It’s hard to book a multi-destination trip in advance, as the UK government’s travel restrictions, and different countries’ entry requirements, change so frequently.
+When international travel re-opens, after 17 May at the earliest, check whether the countries you plan on visiting are exempt from the UK’s ‘red list’ hotel quarantine policy before booking, and whether you need proof of a negative COVID test on arrival at each destination.

 How do I plan a multi-destination holiday?

-Our travel content provides inspiration for travelling during COVID-19, as well as ideas for booking ahead, such as suggestions of unexpected destinations to visit when travel restrictions ease.
+Our travel content provides inspiration for travelling during COVID-19, as well as ideas for booking ahead, such as suggestions of unexpected destinations to visit when travel restrictions lift.